China hosts Pacific islands meeting in Fiji, security ties in focus

 A draft communique and five-year action plan sent by China to the invited nations, which include Samoa, Tonga, Kiribati, Papua New Guinea, Vanuatu, Solomon Islands, Niue and Vanuatu ahead of the meeting, showed China was seeking a sweeping regional trade and security agreement.

-But the draft communique prompted opposition from at least one of the invited nations, Federated States of Micronesia, according to a letter leaked last week.
+But the draft communique, first reported by Reuters, prompted opposition from at least one of the invited nations, Federated States of Micronesia, according to a letter leaked last week.

 With borders closed across the region because of the COVID pandemic, most foreign ministers are attending the Fiji meeting by video link.
 In several Pacific countries, the foreign minister is also prime minister.